 3. Has Similac been recalled?

-Popular Similac products include Similac Special Care, Similar NeoSure, Similac Pro-Advance, and Similac Pro-Sensitive.
+Popular Similac baby formula products include Similac Special Care, Similac NeoSure, Similac Pro-Advance Non-GMO, Similac Pro-Sensitive, Similac Alimentum, Similac Advance Powder DHA, and Similac Human Milk Fortifier (a misleading name because it contains no human milk).
 In cases where preemies do not develop NEC, Similac is an efficient way to provide babies calories – especially if they have trouble breastfeeding.

 4. What is the current state of the lawsuits?

 Litigation is very new.
-Every week brings new lawsuits against Similac maker Abbott Laboratories, Inc. for allegedly causing babies to develop NEC.
+Every week of 2022 brings new baby formula NEC lawsuits against maker of Similac Abbott Laboratories, Inc. for allegedly causing babies to develop NEC.
 Typical causes of action in these lawsuits are:

 - Strict product liability for design defect (“defective product”)

-- Strict liability for failure to warn (the Similac labels and product information still do not disclose NEC risks)
+- Strict liability for failure to warn (the Similac warning labels and product information still do not disclose NEC risks, just that low birth weight infants are susceptible to GI problems)

 - Intentional misrepresentation